Sender Policy Framework: DNS SPF Records

 To enable rapid testing and deployment, initial versions of SPF checked for its setting in the DNS TXT record of the sending domain - even though this record was traditionally supposed to be free-form text with no semantics attached.
 Although in July 2005, IANA assigned a specific Resource Record type 99 to SPF the uptake of was never high, and having two mechanisms was confusing for users.
 In 2014 the use of this record was discontinued after the SPFbis working group concluded that " ...significant migration to the SPF RR type in the foreseeable future was very unlikely and that the best solution for resolving this interoperability issue was to drop support for the SPF RR type."

 Header limitations

 As SPF increasingly prevents spammers from spoofing the envelope-from address, many have moved to only spoof the address in the From field of the mail header, which is actually displayed to the recipient rather than only processed by the recipient's message transfer agent (MTA).
-SPF (or DKIM) can be used together with DMARC though, to also check the From field of the mail header.
-This is called 'identifier alignment'.
+SPF and DKIM authenticate different identifiers than the address displayed to recipients in the From header.
+DMARC addresses this limitation through identifier alignment, requiring an authenticated SPF or DKIM domain to align with the domain in the visible From address.

 Custom proprietary implementations are required to protect against such display name spoofing and cannot utilize SPF.